Implementation of Renewables

 The Energy Commission encourages members of the public to submit written comments on the proposed Guidebook revisions in advance of the Business Meeting.
 An original and 11 copies of any comments filed by mail or in person should be provided to the Energy Commission's Docket Unit.
 Parties may also file a single copy electronically with the Docket Unit and follow up with an original copy by mail.
 If you are providing written comments at the Business Meeting, please make an additional 50 copies available at the beginning of the meeting.

 Sacramento, CA 95814-5504

-The Energy Commission's Public Adviser, Margret J. Kim, provides the public assistance in participating in Energy Commission activities.
-If you would like information on how to participate in this meeting, please contact the Public Adviser's Office by phone at (916) 654-4489 or toll-free at (800) 822-6228, by FAX at (916) 654-4493, or by e-mail at [firstname.lastname@example.org].
-If you have a disability and require assistance to participate in this meeting, please contact Lou Quiroz at (916) 654-5146 at least five days in advance.
+The Energy Commission's Public Adviser's Office provides public assistance to anyone wishing to participate in Energy Commission activities.
+If you would like information on how to participate in this forum, please contact the Public Adviser's Office at (916) 654-4489 or toll free at (800) 822-6228, by FAX at (916) 654-4493, or by e-mail at [PublicAdviser@energy.state.ca.us].
+If you have a disability and require assistance to participate, please contact Lou Quiroz at (916) 654-5146 at least five days in advance.

 Commissioner and Presiding Member

 Mail List: 5503 Existing Renewables